Introduction to Automated Machine Learning In Microsoft Power BI

 These are known as “Supervised Machine Learning Models”.
 They learn from data that has a known outcome or output.

 For example, we can use historical data from a bicycle store that has collected data on their customers who did or did not purchase a bike.
-This data set contains data collected about each customer and the known outcome (purchased or did not purchase) for each customer.

 In this example, we are using a Dataflow that is already well prepared for simplicity.